mariinkys/starrydex/README.md

 ## Information

+<b>Due to health issues and time constrains, development may be slow for a while.</b>

 <b>This application is being developed for learning purposes and it may or may not be usable.</b>

 Created by [mariinkys](https://github.com/mariinkys).
 Pokémon and Pokémon character names are trademarks of Nintendo.